 In the previous article I explained tips, cautions, best practices, techniques and resources that help you prepare well as you get closer to the PMP exam.
 One of the things I talked about is PMP brain dump strategy, what does it involve and when the brain dump is created.

 PMP brain dump strategy is crucial for CBT (computer based test) where you get few minutes at the beginning of the exam to write down important points on paper.
 This allows you to legally copy. 🙂 The idea is to avoid confusion, and allow quick access to information – reducing time taken to answer questions, continue the ‘state of flow’ during the exam and answer more questions correctly.

 Now the test centers do not allow to jot down brain dump during 15 mins given to familiarize the test software interface.
 And many test-takers choose to write down the brain dump during the first 10 minutes of the exam.
 Thus if you are taking PBT (paper based test), you can use the same strategy too.

 The exercise of pulling together important points on to a paper for ready reference – serves the purpose of revision.
 So my advice is not to skip this important exercise.

 Just to reiterate, here are few points you need to keep in mind about brain dump.

 a) Brain dump may consist of the following –

 - mnemonics, doodles, or mindmap(s)

-- anything that you find difficult to remember
+- any PMP exam information that you find difficult to remember

 d) You don’t need to have a structure to your brain-dump.
 The goal is to write down as much of it as possible during the short time window of 10-12minsyou get just before the exam begins